MusicGenreOpt/MusicGenreOpt/README.md

   - **Data/**:
     - Contains datasets used in the optimization models.

-- **Algo/**: Comprises the algorithmic implementations for music genre classification.
+- **Algo/**: Comprises the algorithmic implementations for music genre classification.
-  - `Music_Genre Classification - Models.ipynb`: Jupyter notebook detailing the development and evaluation of machine learning models for genre classification.
+  - `Music_Genre Classification - Models.ipynb`: Jupyter notebook detailing the development and evaluation of machine learning models for genre classification.
   - **Data/**:
     - `FoldData.txt`: Lists the datasets used, possibly indicating cross-validation folds or data splits.